ORTHODONTICS

 In some phases of the treatment it may be necessary to use auxiliary means such as rubber bands.

-Orthodontic brackets can be metal or ceramic.
+Orthodontic brackets can be made of metal or ceramic.

 THE INVISALIGN SYSTEM

 The Invisalign orthodontic system was created for patients with mild malocclusions, for example frontal crowding in the presence of stable posterior teeth.
-Patients with the following types of malocclusions are also included in the indications of the system:
+Patients with the following kinds of malocclusions are also included in the indications of the system:

 medium-small diastemas (2-6mm)